calben/UnrealPakLoaderPlugin/docs/README.md

 PakLoader is a library that simplifies runtime package loading for Unreal by providing a handful of static functions that abstract Unreal Engine's pak file system.
 The simplest function can open a pak file and load its asset registry to your project's given the path to a `.pak` file and its associated `.bin` file.

-Unreal Engine has a reasonably good package and modding system.
-Unfortunately, it is largely undocumented, so individuals attempting to use it to load pak files at runtime are left to their own devices (trial and error, mostly) to discover how to get a pak file to load properly.
-Below is a project checklist for ensuring your project is ready to go for pak loading at runtime, but a more thorough explanation is available in the [documentation](https://calben.github.io/unrealpakloaderplugin/).

-?> While some of the content in the documentation may be very obvious to you, you may want to go ahead and give it all a quick skim as you might find some of the notes will make your life easier.

 ## Adding the Plugin to Your Project

 This repository contains only the plugin with its contents at the root directory.